corbinq/apex/doc/benchmarking/README.md

 ![lmm concordance](lmm_conc.png)

-LMM association tests from YAX and GMMAT are nearly numerically equivalent, as expected.
-BOLT-LMM uses the conjugate gradient method to avoid storing an explicit GRM, and a retrospective quasi-likelihood score test; these differences may explain differences with YAX and GMMAT.
-FastGWA uses the GRAMMAR-Gamma approximation to calculate association tests, which may  explain  differences with YAX and GMMAT.
+LMM association tests from APEX and GMMAT are nearly numerically equivalent, as expected.
+BOLT-LMM uses the conjugate gradient method to avoid storing an explicit GRM, and a retrospective quasi-likelihood score test; these differences may explain differences with APEX and GMMAT.
+FastGWA uses the GRAMMAR-Gamma approximation to calculate association tests, which may  explain  differences with APEX and GMMAT.
 Results are shown for 1 gene on chromosome 1, and are reflective of overall trends.

 ## cis-eQTL Benchmarking

-We compared cis-eQTL analysis using YAX, FastQTL<sup>5</sup>, and QTLtools<sup>6</sup> in the Geuvadis LCL eQTL data set<sup>7-8</sup> (454 samples, 17815 genes, and 70 covariates including PEER factors<sup>12</sup>).
-Single-variant association slopes and p-values are equivalent between FastQTL and YAX (not shown).
+We compared cis-eQTL analysis using APEX, FastQTL<sup>5</sup>, and QTLtools<sup>6</sup> in the Geuvadis LCL eQTL data set<sup>7-8</sup> (454 samples, 17815 genes, and 70 covariates including PEER factors<sup>12</sup>).
+Single-variant association slopes and p-values are equivalent between FastQTL and APEX (not shown).
 QTLtools fits simple linear regressions between trait residuals and genotypes (`lm(y_resid ~ geno)`) rather than using multiple regression t-tests (`lm(y ~ geno + covariates)`), and therefore its p-values are slightly conservative.

-YAX calculates gene-level cis-eQTL p-values accounting for LD using ACAT<sup>11</sup>, which aggregates all single-variant p-values across the cis region.
+APEX calculates gene-level cis-eQTL p-values accounting for LD using ACAT<sup>11</sup>, which aggregates all single-variant p-values across the cis region.
 FastQTL and QTLtools calculate gene-level cis-eQTL p-values accounting for LD by modeling the null distribution of the minimum single-variant p-value as a beta density, with beta parameters estimated by permutation.
 In the examples below, results using the two methods are highly similar, but ACAT is ~30x faster.
 In simulation studies, both type I error rates from both methods (ACAT and permutation-based beta approximation) are well-calibrated.

 ### Results